Rama-Chaker/582-32W-VA---Web-Project-1---Laundry-Website-/laundry_project/README.md

 **Violetta Laundry** is a full-stack web application designed for a local laundry and dry-cleaning service based in Jdeideh, Lebanon.
 The platform serves both **individual customers** and **commercial clients (hotels, businesses)**, providing a seamless interface to browse services, claim special offers, arrange pickup/delivery orders, and manage account workflows.

 ---

 ## Out Of Scope Feature:

-The Pickup/delivery option is out of scope for this project.
-The Drop off option is only the available feature for this project
+- The Pickup/delivery option is out of scope for this project: The Drop off option is only the available feature for this project

+-Adding new Item (e.g winter coat...)

+-WhatsApp Texting

 ## Design System & Palette

 - **Primary Color:** `#4A2E7A` / `#3B2874` (Deep Royal Purple)